kathan/send-it/README.md

-# send-file
+# send-it
-A Javascript module that simplifies sending files over HTTP ports.
+A Javascript module that simplifies sending files and data over HTTP.

 ## Usage:
 Create a server...